SmiNat/Clickup_API/README.md

         instance_name = ClickUpAPI(token=token_value)

     An instance cannot be created without a token.
-Validation of token credentials is executed at request calls made at the use of class methods.
+Validation of token credentials is executed at request calls made with the use of each method.
     Token used at instance initiation is a default token used in request header and therefore can be used to all class methods.